Nannim/nannimdandam/README.md

 This README provides an overview of the project, instructions for setup, customization, and usage, and relevant details about this website's features.
-It assumes the repository will contain the single `index.html` file.

 ```markdown
 Nannim David Dandam - Portfolio Website